iesreza/router/readme.md

 ```

 #### Group And Match Filters
-Group filter is used to filter first part of url. in group filter router does not care to anything but the first part of url and ignore the rest.
+Group filter is used to filter first part of url.
+Group filter router does not care about anything but the first part of url and ignore the rest.

-Match filter is used to match whole url. it means it will check all parts of url not only part of it. match can be combined with group filter for easier routing decision and cleaner code.
+Match filter is used to match whole url.
+It matches whole url as same as filter. match can be combined with group filter for easier routing decision and cleaner code.
 ```
     handler := router.GetInstance()